sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/compsci/rulebook.md

 ### NG5.3 Exams

-Students’ achievements are expressed, for each course, through marks out of 30, and the minimum mark to pass the exam is 18/30, or a pass in the case of exams without marks.
+Students' achievements are expressed, for each course, through marks out of 30, and the minimum mark to pass the exam is 18/30, or a pass in the case of exams without marks.

 The following elements can contribute to the final assessment:
 - a written text, usually divided into several tests during and at the end of the course;
 - an oral exam;
-- students’ autonomous work.
+- students' autonomous work.

 ## NG6 Attendance, courses sequence, transition to following years

 Constant attendance of lectures is highly recommended but not compulsory.

-The Master's Degree in Computer Science does not require a fixed courses sequence; prerequisite knowledge, if any, is specified according to courses’ syllabi.
+The Master's Degree in Computer Science does not require a fixed courses sequence; prerequisite knowledge, if any, is specified according to courses' syllabi.
 The sequence of courses in the study plan is a clear indication of the ideal order that students should follow in terms of courses to attend and their related exams.
 In particular, students are advised as follows:
 - sit for the exams of the courses taught in the second teaching period, of each academic year, only after having passed